Family Dispute Resolution

 - 7 hours of training on drafting summaries of meetings and memoranda of understanding

-- Have completed at least 1 hour of family violence training.
+- have completed at least 14 hours of family violence training

 Mediation Process

 Mediation usually involves direct discussions with the other party.
-Typically the mediator and both parties are in the room together.
-Sometimes factors such as distance, family violence or a power imbalance may make having everyone in the same room difficult.
-In these cases there may be options such as shuttle mediation, where each party meets separately with the mediator.
+Typically, the mediator and both parties are in the room together.
+Sometimes, factors such as distance, family violence or a power imbalance may make it difficult to have everyone in the same room.
+In these cases, there may be options such as shuttle mediation, where each party meets separately with the mediator.
 Where distance is an issue, technology such as video-conferencing can be used for mediation.

 A mediator may help the parties find solutions they had not considered before.
 The parties discuss the issues and make joint decisions about how to settle them.
 The mediator can then help them put the decisions down on paper.

-Evidence arising from something that was said in mediation and anything said in mediation cannot be used for other purposes unless both parties and the family mediator consent to this in writing.
+Nothing said or used in mediation can be used for other purposes unless both parties and the mediator consent to this in writing.

-If a court case has been started regarding parenting arrangements for a child or child or spousal support the court can appoint a family mediator.
+If a court case has been started regarding parenting arrangements for a child or child or spousal support, the court can appoint a family mediator.
 The court can do this on its own or if one party asks the court to appoint a family mediator.
-This can be done even if the parties have already engaged in EDR as a requirement of starting the case or on their own.
+This can be done even if the parties have already started some kind of dispute resolution.

-The person appointed must agree to act as a family mediator and must have certain qualifications.
+The person appointed must agree to act as a family mediator and have the required qualifications.
 The court determines how the costs of a mediator will be split between the parties.
 The court can order one party to pay the whole cost if contributing would cause the other party serious financial hardship.

 Ending Mediation

 Either party can decide at any time to end mediation.
-If the parties are using mediation to satisfy the requirement for family dispute resolution, they must make a good faith attempt to resolve some or all of their issues before ending mediation.
-If mediation is court ordered the parties must attend at least one session before ending mediation.
-After the first session either party can decide to discontinue mediation and go back to court.
+If the parties are using mediation to satisfy the requirement for family dispute resolution, they must make a good faith attempt to resolve their issues before ending mediation.
+If mediation is court ordered, the parties must attend at least one session before ending mediation.
+After the first session, either party can decide to discontinue mediation and go back to court.

 Parenting Coordinators

-Parenting coordination is a form of EDR that can only be used if there is already an agreement or court order concerning parenting arrangements.
-If there is, the parties can agree to use a parent coordinator to try to resolve issues around that order or agreement.
-Both parties are required by law to give the parenting coordinator any information the coordinator requests to help with parenting coordination.
+Parenting coordination can only be used if there is already an agreement or court order concerning parenting arrangements.
+If there is, the parties can agree to use a parenting coordinator to try to resolve issues around that order or agreement.
+Both parties are required by law to give the coordinator any information they request to help with parenting coordination.

 Parenting coordinators can help build consensus between the parties by doing things such as:

-A parent coordinator can be a licenced lawyer, psychologist, social worker or a mediator who is a member of Family Mediation Canada or Alternative Dispute Resolution of Saskatchewan.
 They must have at least 5 years of experience in a family-related practice.
-They must have at least 40 hours of training in parenting coordination, including training about…
+They must have at least 40 hours of training in parenting coordination, including training about:

 - the role and responsibilities of a parenting coordinator, including screening parties for power imbalances and family violence